 The grant of a mining tenement is a 'Future Act' for the purposes of the Native Title Act 1993 (Cth) (NTA).
 A Future Act is an activity or development on land or waters that affects native title.
 Native title claimants' gain the 'right to negotiate' in relation to the grant of certain mining tenements if their native title claim is registered at the time the government issues a notice (known as a section 29 notice), stating it intends to do the act (ie grant the mining tenement), or if their claim becomes registered within four months after that notice.
-The right to negotiate might apply to the grant of any type of mining tenement, but in practice, it applies predominantly to the grant of a mining lease.
+The right to negotiate might apply to the grant of a mining lease.
 The right to negotiate describes a process whereby the tenement applicant and native title claimant must negotiate in good faith to attempt to resolve any potential concerns the native title claimants may have arising from the mining lease application or its grant.